 - Saturn is a gaseous planet.
 This won’t seem like a big deal.
 However, the fact that Saturn would float in water is mind-boggling.
 The reason behind this is Saturn’s gaseous state.
-Since it is made of hydrogen and helium, it is least dense of all planets.
-Had there been a water body as big as to accommodate Saturn, you would see Saturn floating in it.
+Since it’s made of hydrogen and helium, it’s the least dense of all planets.
+Had there been a water body big enough to accommodate Saturn, you would see Saturn floating in it.

-- It is one of the facts of Saturn for Kids, Saturn and Jupiter are the biggest of all planets.
-According to facts of jupiter for kids they are so big that they make up 92 percent of solar system’s planetary mass.
+- It’s one of the facts of Saturn for Kids; Saturn and Jupiter are the biggest of all the planets.
+According to facts of Jupiter for kids, they are so big that they make up 92% of the solar system’s planetary mass.

 - Though Saturn is a gaseous planet, the interior part of Saturn is thought to be solid.
 As the pressure keeps increasing, the interior layers and the core of Saturn is made up of solid, metallic hydrogen.

-- It is one of the facts of Saturn for Kids, Of all the planets in the solar system, Saturn is the flattest planet.
+- It’s one of the facts of Saturn for Kids; of all the planets in the solar system, Saturn is the flattest planet.
 This again is because of the low density and the high speed at which it revolves around the Sun.

 - Most of the moons of Saturn are frozen.
 Moreover, it has been found that Saturn has about 150 moons.
 Besides moons, it also has moonlets.
 The largest moon of Saturn is Titan.
 Titan is the second largest moon in the entire solar system.
 Titan is made of nitrogen, rock, and water ice.

-- It is one of the facts of Saturn for Kids, that the inside of Saturn is really hot.
+- It’s one of the facts of Saturn for Kids, that the inside of Saturn is really hot.
 Since the pressure increases, the core contains metallic hydrogen.
 The temperature is unimaginably high- up to 11,700 degree Celsius.

 - Saturn emits more energy than how much it absorbs from the Sun.
 Since Saturn has a lot of helium in its atmosphere, the friction that results is what causes this high emission of energy.

 - Saturday, the seventh day of the week is named after Saturn.
-The reason why it is named so is that it is the seventh farthest celestial body in the solar system.
+The reason why it’s named so is that it’s the seventh farthest celestial body in the solar system.

-- While Saturn is named after father of Jupiter in the Roman mythology, Saturn actually was the God of Agriculture or farming.
-As a part of the mythology, the God of agriculture used to carry sickle with him.
-This tool is used as a symbol for planet Saturn.
+- While Saturn is named after the father of Jupiter in Roman mythology, Saturn actually was the God of Agriculture or farming.
+As a part of the mythology, the God of agriculture used to carry a sickle with him.
+This tool is used as a symbol for the planet Saturn.

-- It is one of the facts of Saturn for Kids that the Saturn is the only planet that has weather conditions based more on how the conditions are on it.
+- It’s one of the facts of Saturn for Kids that Saturn is the only planet that has weather conditions based more on how the conditions are on it.
 The Sun decides the weather and climatic conditions of other planets majorly, with the inside conditions having just a bit of a role to play.
 This has two reasons.
-First of all, Saturn is situated quite far from the Sun which is why it is not exposed to much of Sun’s heat.
-Secondly, Saturn generates a lot of heat within itself, which decides the weather conditions for it.
+First of all, Saturn is situated quite far from the Sun which is why it’s not exposed to much of the Sun’s heat.
+Secondly, Saturn generates a lot of heat within itself which decides the weather conditions for it.

-- The summers account for 8 earth years on Saturn.
+- The summers account for 8 Earth years on Saturn.
 These are some of the interesting facts of Saturn for kids.
-While Saturn is not seen to be a very interesting planet, it does have a number of unique characteristics that totally set it apart from other planets.
-Just as unique as each human on earth is, planets in the solar system are quite unique too.
+While Saturn is not seen to be a very interesting planet, it does have a number of unique characteristics that set it apart from other planets.
+Just as unique as each human is on Earth, the planets in the solar system are quite unique too.

 Some More Fun Facts About Saturn for Kids